gem/oq-engine/doc/adv-manual/mean-ground-motion-field.rst

 from the logarithms of the ground motion fields could be quite different from the expected ones.

+Finally, it should be noticed that the geometric mean can be orders of magnitude different from the usual mean and it is purely a coincidence that in this case they are close (~0.137 vs ~0.155).

 Single-rupture hazardlib "mean" ground motion field
 -------------------------------------------------